List of Documents for Australian Student Visa

 You can enter Australia on a student visa for up to 90 days before the course starts.
 Once you're in Australia, you must inform your education provider of your address.
 You can work up to 40 hours per week during term time and full-time in the holiday season.
 However, you should not rely on work in Australia to support yourself and your family.

 Applicants may apply for an Australian student visa up to 124 days before the start of their term.
 Under the new SSVF Guidelines, you can also visit Australia up to 90 days before the commencement of your study.
 Australian Student Visa applications must be submitted online only.
-There are the four steps to follow:
+There are four steps to follow:

 Step 1: To begin an online application, you must first create an 'ImmiAccount' and fill in your login credentials.

 Step 2: Applicants must complete the visa application form for the visa subclass in which they are qualified to apply.
-(Student eVisa applications can be lodged on behalf of students by education agencies and Registered Migration Agents (RMAs) headquartered in India who are registered to utilise the student online lodgement option.)
+(Student e-Visa applications can be lodged on behalf of students by education agencies and Registered Migration Agents (RMAs) headquartered in India who are registered to utilise the student online lodgement option.)

 Step 3: To track your application, you will need to log back into your ImmiAccount.
 (You may use your account to upload documents, modify passport information, change your email address, and track the status of your application.)

 Step 4: Each online application is issued a Transaction Reference Number (TRN), which is a unique number.
-(You will need it to keep track of and manage your application, figure out when you need to contact the visa centre, and double-check your visa eligibility.)
+(You will need it to keep track of and manage your application, figure out when you need to contact the visa centre and double-check your visa eligibility.)

 Dependents